github-education-resources/classroom/README.md

 To find your GitHub user ID for the 'NON_STAFF_GTIHUB_ADMIN_IDS' you can use [this](http://caius.github.io/github_id/) tool built by [caius](https://github.com/caius).

 ### Testing environment variables
+If you make a functionality change you might need to write some additional test cases - in order to do this the test values in the .env file must be filled in.

 Classroom for GitHub uses [VCR](https://github.com/vcr/vcr) for recording and playing back API fixtures during test runs.
 These cassettes (fixtures) are part of the Git project in the `spec/support/cassettes` folder.
 If you're not recording new cassettes you can run the specs with existing cassettes with:

 ```bash